Are you looking for great landing page examples to inspire your next design?

 Free Ebook Landing Page Inspiration

-Offering a free ebook in return for contact detail is a popular way to generate leads.
+Offering a free ebook in return for contact details is a popular way to generate leads.
 Taboola uses this approach for its case study ebook, targeted at advertisers.

 It’s a straightforward landing page example that clearly shows the benefits you’ll get from reading the book.
 And because the book content ties in with the brands’ industry, users will be more likely to check them out and grow their email list.